agsb/6502.toy/README.md

 The actual memory map will be 56k SRAM $0000-$DFFF, 8k EEPROM $E000-$FFFF and $FE00-$FEFF 256b for devices.

-The board will have one 6551 ACIA and one 6522 VIA inside, with expansion of more devices.
+The devices are mapped at $FE00 to $FEFF, reserving 16 bytes for control for each of 16 devices.

-The devices are mapped at $E000 to $E0FF, reserving 16 bytes for control for each of 16 devices.
+The board will have one 6551 ACIA and one (two?)
+6522 VIA inside, with expansion of more devices.

-Also using a 3:8 74HC138 decoder, with $0 reserved, $1 ACIA, $2 VIA, $3 reserved, onboard and $4 to $7 for expansion.
+Also using a 3:8 74HC138 decoder, with $0 reserved, $1 ACIA, $2 VIA, $3 VIA reserved, onboard and $4 to $7 for expansion.

 A clock board by crystal of 1.8432 MHz for CIA and by 74HC74 of 0.9612 MHz for CPU.

 A beat tick as NMI with 10ms delay using VIA T1 timer.

-No video or keyboard, using terminal at USART 9600/19200 8N1, RS-232, vt-100.
+No VGA video or 101 keyboard, using terminal at USART 9600/19200 8N1, RS-232, vt-100.

 Using a LCD 16x4 by I2C, a keyboard with 6/12 keys, a beeper, a speaker and a pool of leds, for minimal use.